Shreekar11/Sticky-Notes/README.md

    `PASSWORD`=`8har4fbuynAd`
    `DB`=`verceldb`

-7. Start the frontend and backend servers:
+8. Start the frontend and backend servers:

    client: `npm run dev`
    server: `npm run dev`

-8. Open your browser and navigate to `http://localhost:3000` to view the application.
+9. Open your browser and navigate to `http://localhost:3000` to view the application.

-9. Here is the `DB` diagram of the application :
+# DB diagram of the application :

 ![db](https://github.com/Shreekar11/Sticky-Notes/assets/123613407/59aaee76-78d2-4586-8441-81850340be49)